Almoullim/background_location/README.md

 # Background Location

+## Forked from [Almoullim](https://github.com/Almoullim/background_location) and published separately due to slow maintenance and support

 A Flutter plugin to get location updates in the background for both Android and iOS (Requires iOS 10.0+).
 Uses `CoreLocation` for iOS and `FusedLocationProvider` for Android

 ## Getting Started